hotosm/learnosm/_posts/en/editing/0400-11-20-josm-relations.md

 ![building relation][]

--   Observe that the panel at the top has the tags for the relation.
+-   Observe that at the top of the panel are the tags for the relation.
 These tags work the same way as tags always work.
 -   At the bottom is a list of the members of the relation.
 This relation has three members - that is, the three ways that are part of our relation.